angristan/awesome-stars/README.md

 - [ParetoSecurity/pareto-mac](https://github.com/ParetoSecurity/pareto-mac) - Automatically audit your Mac for basic security hygiene.
 - [EthanLipnik/Blobmorphism](https://github.com/EthanLipnik/Blobmorphism) - Blobmorphism is a brand new design language I've created to break free of the material overload in iOS, built in SwiftUI.
 Everything feels smooth and fluid.
 - [toptal/gitignore.io](https://github.com/toptal/gitignore.io) - Create useful .gitignore files for your project
-- [SwiftUIX/SwiftUIX](https://github.com/SwiftUIX/SwiftUIX) - An extension to the standard SwiftUI library.
+- [SwiftUIX/SwiftUIX](https://github.com/SwiftUIX/SwiftUIX) - Extensions and additions to the standard SwiftUI library.
 - [superpeteblaze/ScalingCarousel](https://github.com/superpeteblaze/ScalingCarousel) - A super simple carousel view with scaling transitions written in Swift
 - [TelemetryDeck/SwiftClient](https://github.com/TelemetryDeck/SwiftClient) - This is the Swift SDK for TelemetryDeck, a privacy-conscious analytics service for apps and websites.
 - [appcoda/SwiftUISearchBar](https://github.com/appcoda/SwiftUISearchBar) - A search bar built entirely in SwiftUI